 - Emptying or rinsing containers such as a bedpan, urinal, or commode.

 - Touching dirty diapers.

-- Cleaning up urine, vomit, or bowel movements.
+- Cleaning up urine (pee), vomit (throw up), or bowel movements (poop).

 - Wash your hands with soap and water for at least 20 seconds after removing your disposable gloves.